lovelyadeola/Payroll-Management-System/README.md

 #  Payroll Management System is used manage records of employees working in an organization.
 ## This system has two modules.
 ##  (i)Admin (ii)Employee
-# Admin can manage employees details like
+# Admin can manage employee's details like
 * Generating payslip.
 * Granting leaves to employee.
 * Add new employee.